Musical Theatre

 (Intermediate Musical Theatre Solo)

-During his chairmanship of the Libraries Board of SA, he facilitated two concerts by Balaklava High School music students staged in the historic Mortlock Library, North Terrace and two exhibitions of work by local and regional artists in the foyer of the State Library.
+During Des’ chairmanship of the Libraries Board of SA, he facilitated two concerts by Balaklava High School music students staged in the historical Mortlock Library, North Terrace, and two exhibitions of work by local and regional artists in the foyer of the State Library.

 ROGER MANUEL MEMORIAL AWARD